How much would you pay for the world’s classiest beverage?

 However, there’s a point where Scotch can be aged too long and won’t taste as good.
 That’s when the wood overpowers the whiskey, and that’s somewhere between 20 and 40 years.
 Something to keep in mind when you’re trying to decide whether or not to drop a few hundred or thousand bucks on a 50 year old bottle.

-Note that our list only includes single malts from Scotland — there was a bottle from Japan (Yamazaki 50 Year Old) that sold for $133,999, but it’s not a single malt Scotch.
+Note that our list only includes single malts from Scotland — there was a bottle from Japan (Yamazaki 50 Year Old) that sold for $133,999, but it’s not a single malt Scotch because it wasn’t made in Scotland.

 Macallan M — $628,000

 The most expensive Scotch ever was sold at a 2014 Sotheby’s auction in Hong Kong.
 Just the bottle alone took over 50 hours to make and required 17 artisans.
-To make the Scotch, seven out of about 200,000 barrels were selected, with the age ranging from 25-75 years of age.
+To make the Scotch, seven out of about 200,000 barrels were selected, with the age ranging from 25-75 years.

 Macallan 1946 in Lalique Decantur — $460,000